Missouri Personal Injury Attorneys

 Personal injury refers to an injury to the body, mind or emotions.
-It is most commonly used when alleging that the plaintiff's injury has been caused by the negligence of another.
-A person is negligent when he or she fails to act with the care of an ordinary reasonable person.
-Personal injury claims can be made in a traffic collision, work injury (although most of those are under Workers Compensation rules), assault cases, injuries at home and defective product injuries.
+It is most commonly used when alleging that a person's injury was caused by the negligence of another.
+A person is negligent when he or she fails to act with the care of an ordinary, reasonable person.
+Personal injury claims can be made in a traffic collision, work injury (although most of those are under workers' compensation rules), assault case, injuries at home and defective product injuries – just to name a few.
 It can also include medical and dental injuries as well as industrial disease cases, including asbestosis and mesothelioma, etc.

 You may be entitled to monetary compensation for your injuries if the negligence of the other party can be proven.
 There are four elements of a tort that must also be present to be compensated.
-The four elements in a typical tort lawsuit are: (1) The existence of a legal duty owed by a person to others (2) The breach of the duty by one person (negligence) (3) The breach of the duty being the proximate cause of damages suffered by a person (4) Damages incurred by a person.
+The four elements in a typical tort lawsuit are: (1) The existence of a legal duty owed by a person to others; (2) The breach of the duty by one person (negligence); (3) The breach of the duty being the proximate cause of damages suffered by a person; and (4) Damages incurred by a person.

-As MO Personal Injury Attorneys, Rotts & Gibbs, LLC focuses a great deal of their practice on these claims.
-They can be very complicated and may involve extensive issues relating to insurance policies and the complicated language in those policies.
-We have a practice group inside our law firm, which consists of several people whose entire job is to prepare Personal Injury claims for settlement or trial by jury.
+As a Missouri personal injury firm, Rotts & Greenwade, LLC focuses a great deal of its practice on these claims.
+They can be very complicated and may involve extensive issues relating to insurance policies and the complex language in those policies.
+Our law firm is dedicated to preparing thorough and effective personal injury claims for settlement or trial by jury.